learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Explaining the Coordinate as Pointing to an Array

-This first step was good, but it misses an important detail about _real_ vending machines: most grid-based vending machines actually have multiple instances of the snack at that coordinate.
+This first step was good, but it misses an important detail about _real_ vending machines: most grid-based vending machines actually have multiple instances of the snack at that coordinate on the "spinner."
 The structure above has _only one_ `String` at each coordinate.
 Also, each snack at a coordinate has some properties.
-This model isn't quite accurate enough.
+This model isn't _quite_ accurate enough.

 Most often, each coordinate points to a corkscrew-shaped spinner that rotates enough to "pop" the first snack container off the spinner.
 This suggests that